prabirshrestha/synology-nomad/README.md

 # Uninstalling

-* Uninstallation can be done via the package center.
+* Package can be uninstalled via the package center.
 * Due to the nature of how packages work in Synology, `nomad` user and `nomad` share will not be removed during uninstallation of the package.
  Reinstalling the package will reuse exisiting configurations and data.
 If you want clean installation you can remove the `nomad` share and install the package again.
 * To delete `nomad` user run `sudo synogroup --del nomad` after package has been uninstalled.